Life-Threatening Skin Rashes (cont.)

 - The painful blisters found in PV are irregularly shaped, elevated skin lesions, usually more than ½ inch across.

-- The blisters can form on either normal skin or reddened skin.
+- The blisters can form on either normal skin.

 - Lesions usually start in the mouth and may be found on the lips, tongue, throat, and the inside of the cheeks.